Esri/gis-tools-for-hadoop/samples/point-in-polygon-aggregation-hive/README.md

 # Aggregation Sample for Hive

 First start the Hive Command line (Hive CLI).
-If you do not have Hive installed, see [Hive Installation](https://cwiki.apache.org/Hive/adminmanual-installation.html)
+If you do not have Hive installed, see [Hive Installation](https://cwiki.apache.org/Hive/adminmanual-installation.html) - this sample requires Hive 0.10.0 or above (or Hive 0.9.0 patched with [HIVE-2736](https://issues.apache.org/jira/browse/HIVE-2736)).

 ```bash
 # use '-S' for silent mode